RocketChat/docs-old/3. Installation/4. Manual Installation/Multiple Instances to Improve Performance/README.md

 ## Run multiple instances of Rocket.Chat

 We'll assume that you've configured Rocket.Chat to run as a systemd service.
 Since we want to run multiple instances simultaneously, we need to run at least two services.
-The only difference is the service name, port, and logging path.
+The only difference is the service name and port.
 If you don't have a service yet, the easiest way to do this for Rocket.Chat is to create a file in /usr/lib/systemd/system/ and call it rocketchat.service
 ```